 - arrange training for staff members.

-Gaining chartership or extra qualifications, or finding employment with a FTSE 100 company, may result in a higher salary.
+Gaining chartership or extra qualifications, or finding employment with a Financial Times Stock Exchange (FTSE) 100 company, may result in a higher salary.
 Annual and performance-related bonuses exist in some sectors.

 Income figures are intended as a guide only.